vlanzarini80-source/Lanzarini-Model-Energy-Saving/OPEN_LETTER_TO_AI_LEADERS.md

 **History will judge those who held the key to a sustainable planet and refused to turn it.**

+[TECHNICAL ALIGNMENT AND PATERNITY]
+The Lanzarini Model presented herein is not merely a theoretical proposal, but a mathematical reality validated through the March 18, 2026 Protocol.
+The energy efficiency gain of 58.42% and the global saving of 5.01 TWh/year are strictly guaranteed by the implementation of the Geodesic L Operator and the 2.99 Hz Phase Resonance, as documented in the official TECHNICAL_PATERNITY_REPORT.md file within this repository.

 Respectfully,

 **Valentino Lanzarini** *Author of the Lanzarini Model* *March 25, 2026*